Christian-Rau/schadcn_reference/README.md

+⚠️ **Warning**: This setup is not intended for development.
+It is an original setup from [shadcn-svelte installation guide](https://next.shadcn-svelte.com/docs/installation/sveltekit) that has been edited for test purposes and is therefore broken.
+Proceed with caution! ⚠️

-# Setting Up Tailwind CSS 4.0 with Svelte 5 and SvelteKit 2.0
+# Integrating Tailwind CSS 4.0 with shadcn-svelte Forms in an Existing Svelte 5 Project

-This guide explains how our project implements Tailwind CSS 4.0 with Svelte 5 and SvelteKit 2.0, which differs significantly from the standard Tailwind CSS 3 approach.
+This guide explains how we adapted our ongoing Svelte 5/SvelteKit 2.0 project to use Tailwind CSS 4.0 in order to take advantage of shadcn-svelte form components.
+This approach differs significantly from the standard Tailwind CSS 3 setup and was implemented mid-development rather than at project inception.

+## Motivation

+Several days into development, we needed to integrate shadcn-svelte form components for their powerful validation capabilities and consistent styling.
+This required adjusting our existing Tailwind setup to properly support these components while maintaining our established design system.

 ## Key Differences from Tailwind CSS 3

 Tailwind CSS 4.0 introduces a "CSS-first" approach where more configuration happens directly in CSS files rather than in a JavaScript config file.
-Our setup embraces this new philosophy for a cleaner implementation.
+Our setup embraces this new philosophy for a cleaner implementation that supports shadcn-svelte components.

 ### Package Installation